Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 Rare symptoms of a red back spider bite include coma, respiratory failure and even death.

 Young children and the elderly have been know to die within hours of being bitten.
-A fully grown human can take as many as 30 days before they die, whilst all the time being in pain.
+A fully grown human can take as many as 30 days before they die, whilst all the time being in pain if medical treatment is not received.

-NB: Most spider bites come to nothing as not or little venom is injected into the wound.
+NB: Most spider bites come to nothing as no or very little venom is injected into the wound.
 If bitten, seek medical help immediately.

 Spider fighting is a popular sport in the Philippines.